lon9/bot-net-framework/README.md

 ./bot-net-framework [OPTION]
 ```

-Open browser and access port number we decided in options.
+Open browser and access the port number we decided in options.

 ##Optinons